MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/graphics/skiasharp/transforms/touch.md

 `PanOnly` is a one-finger drag that is implemented with translation.
 All the subsequent options also include panning but involve two fingers: `IsotropicScale` is a pinch operation that results in the object scaling equally in the horizontal and vertical directions. `AnisotropicScale` allows unequal scaling.

 The `ScaleRotate` option is for two-finger scaling and rotation.
 Scaling is isotropic.
-Implementing two-finger rotation with anisotropic scaling is problematic because the finger movements are essentially the same.
+As mentioned earlier, implementing two-finger rotation with anisotropic scaling is problematic because the finger movements are essentially the same.

 The `ScaleDualRotate` option adds one-finger rotation.
 When a single finger drags the object, the dragged object is first rotated around its center so that the center of the object lines up with the dragging vector.